Dabral: Etymology

 The word Dabral is a Middle Indo-Aryan word, derived from a village named Dabar, meaning "originated from Dabar".
 Dabar word is present in many modern Indo-Aryan languages meaning a small lake or pond in a country area.
 There are many villages named Dabar and its local variations like Dabra or Dabri scattered throughout Indian Subcontinent.

 History

-According to Rahul Sankrityayan's book Himalaya Parichaya: Garhwal, the Dabrals were originally inhabitants of Maharashtra in Western India, from where they migrated to the Himalayas in thenorth as a result of the Islamic invasion in the 14th century A.D.
+According to Rahul Sankrityayan's book Himalaya Parichaya: Garhwal, the Dabrals were originally inhabitants of Maharashtra in Western India, from where they migrated to the Himalayas in the north as a result of the Islamic invasion in the 14th century A.D.

 The same source cites that two Gaud Saraswat Brahmin brothers from Maharashtra named Raghunath and Vishwanath migrated to the Garhwal region in the year 1376 A.D. where they first settled at the hilly village Dabar in Pauri Garhwal district near the town Lansdowne in present-day Uttarakhand, hence the surname Dabral.
 Modern day Dabrals are considered their descendants.